 Tons of the Ranger’s marketing is focused on showing how it can be used as a lifestyle vehicle.
 From surfing and cycling to using it as a complete overlanding platform, the overt themes of recreation have been very noticeable.
 But make no mistake, Ford is trying to increase their demographic here, not change it.
 Those that are in the market for a true work truck will find the Ranger regardless.
 The basic form of the truck is nicely tailored for places like a construction site or a farm.

 And that’s not to say that the Frontier isn’t just as ready for both work or play either.
 In off-road form, like the Ranger, it offers a locking rear differential.
-And though the low price and durability have made it a popular work truck for contractors, comeback story of the Xterra has been mirrored in part by the Frontier.
-Nissan even created a one-off overlanding rig called “Destination Frontier.”
-You can’t buy one from them, but they claimed you can make your own for around $40,000, showing that overlanding with a new vehicle doesn’t have to be exorbitantly expensive.
+Though the low price and durability have made it a popular work truck for contractors and fleets, the comeback story of the Xterra has been mirrored in part by the Frontier.
+Nissan even created a one-off overlanding rig called "Destination Frontier."
+You can’t buy one from them, but they claimed you can make your own for around $40,000 all-in, showing that overlanding with a new vehicle doesn’t have to be exorbitantly expensive.

 Sadly for the Frontier, there’s a laundry list of features that the Ranger offers, either standard or as an option, that can’t be had on the Nissan.
 These include keyless entry, remote start, push-start ignition, adaptive cruise control, trailer sway control, lane-keeping assist, and rain-sensing wipers, just to name a few.